Clubs and Organizations

-- The CNR Council serves as the unified voice of all students in the College of Natural Resources.
+- The College of Natural Resources (CNR) Council serves as the unified voice of all students in the College of Natural Resources.
 The group is composed of representatives from all recognized student organizations in the college.
 The Council meets monthly to discuss current issues, problems, achievements and concerns, as well as to develop ideas for better serving students.
 It is responsible for allocating funds each year to CNR organizations to provide support for various activities.
-It also publishes the Pinetum each year.
-Faculty Advisor: Dr. Adrianna Kirkman
+Contact the them at CNR_Council@ncsu.edu.
+Staff Advisor: Yvonne Lee

 - The CNR Ambassadors are a motivated, student-led organization that serves as a liaison between CNR and the community: prospective students, parents, distinguished guests, alumni and NC State University as whole.
 The program creates a strong sense of community within the college.
 They organize and participate in events throughout the university, such as Shack-a-thon and Open House.
-Staff Advisor: Tiffany McLean
+Contact us at CNRambassadors@ncsu.edu.

 - PGM Ambassadors are first-year PGA Golf Management students that serve as liaisons to prospective students.
 In addition to attending meetings, liaising involves written and verbal communication, playing golf and class shadowing.
 Ambassadors gain valuable leadership experience through the Leadership Development Series (LDS) workshops and assisting the PGM office with special events, such as job fairs and recruiting activities.
-Staff Advisor: Susan Colby
+Staff Advisor: Gabriella Sinkovic

-- The Forestry Club competes in several forestry competitions throughout the Southeast, including Rolleo, a competition that we host every November.
+- The Forestry Club is open to all students at NC State, not just Forest Management students.
+The club competes in several forestry competitions throughout the Southeast, including Rolleo, a competition that the club hosts every November.
 Competitions consist of several physical events such as standing and horizontal wood chopping, men and women’s crosscut sawing, log rolling, axe throwing and archery, as well as others.
-Forestry based technical events include wood identification, dendrology and air photo.
-Practices are held twice a week and the club is open to anyone in the university, not just Forest Management students.
-See us in action on Facebook.
-Faculty Advisor: Dr. Joe Roise
+Forestry based technical events include wood identification, dendrology, wildlife identification, and timber estimation.
+Practices are held twice a week.
+If you are interested in learning more about forestry or competing in collegiate Timbersports you are invited to join.
+Connect and learn more on Facebook.
+Faculty Advisor: Joe Roise

 - The Leopold Wildlife Club is an association of students, faculty advisors and wildlife professionals that share a passion for wildlife management and conservation.
 As the student chapter of The Wildlife Society (TWS), we work closely with wildlife professionals on the state and regional levels.
 Our meetings include workshops and lectures, community service projects, bird walks, herpetology expeditions and the Southeast Region Wildlife Conclave.
 Active membership is open to students of all backgrounds and majors.
 Learn more on Facebook.
 Faculty Advisors: Lara Pacifici and Chris Moorman

 - Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) was chartered in 1998 and is jointly sponsored by the College of Natural Resources and the College of Agriculture and Life Sciences.
 We provide students with professional development, community development and personal development opportunities and strive for the inclusion, achievement and advancement of all people in the agricultural sciences.
 Our activities include community service, collaborating with fellow student organizations, and holding fundraising events such as the bi-annual Fish Fry and the Muscadine Jelly Sale.
-Faculty Advisor: Thomas Easley
+Staff Advisor: Shaefny Grays

 - Rho Phi Lambda is an honor fraternity for the top academic students in the Department of Parks, Recreation and Tourism Management.
 As a club, Rho Phi Lambda provides opportunities for personal and professional development.
 Active Rho members often receive financial support to attend professional conferences and meetings.
 Faculty Advisor: Annette Moore

 - The Student Fisheries Society is a sub-unit of the North Carolina Chapter of the American Fisheries Society.
 It encourages the exchange of fisheries and aquatic science information among students, faculty and regional professionals and provides career guidance to students.
 The American Fisheries Society is the oldest and largest not-for-profit professional society for government, academic and industry scientists associated with conservation, development and management of fishery resources in North America.
-Check out our Facebook Page.
-Faculty Advisor: Dr. Joe Hightower
+Check out their Facebook Page.

 - The PGM Student Organization consists of all students enrolled in the PGA Golf Management program.
 The organization promotes the general welfare of PGA Golf Management students and provides career enhancement, academic assistance, social programs and tournament opportunities.
-Staff Advisor: Susan Colby
+Staff Advisor: Gabriella Sinkovic

-- The WolfPack Environmental Student Association (WESA) promotes campus environmental awareness and environmental protection.
-Faculty Advisor: Bill Winner
+- The Environmental Student Association (ESA) promotes campus environmental awareness and environmental protection.
+Faculty Advisors:Renee Strnad and Jason Delbourne

 Graduate Student Associations